akashjadhav1099/Design-Pattern/README.md

 Prototype Design Pattern:-
   1. The concept is to copy an existing object rather than creating  a new instance from scratch. because creating new object will be costly.
   2. This approach will save cost, resources and time, especially when object creation is heavy process.

+Observer Design Pattern:
+  1. It is behaviour design pattern.
+  2. In this when object changes the state all its dependent objects notified the changes.
+  3. one to many relation.